Two years’ lessons and a year’s school-based training and support for the cost of less than three pupil premiums

 Let’s Think in English consists of high-interest stimulating lessons, but their success lies in how teachers use them.
 Teachers need to understand how the various elements of the lessons, such as focussed discussion (social construction), problem solving (cognitive conflict) and reflection on thinking (metacognition), work to best effect.
 We have to learn to hold back from giving students answers or guiding their discussions, giving them freedom to work out the (for them) new ideas on which growth of reasoning depends.

-For a ‘taster’ day at King’s College London, please see our “memorable, thought-provoking, enjoyable” introductory course details [PDF document].
+For a ‘taster’ day at King’s College London, please see our “Increasing knowledge, improving memory” introductory course details [PDF document].

 We therefore offer an initial training day followed by three afternoon meetings during the rest of the year to share experience of teaching Let’s Think in English (LTE) and ensure teachers are aware how the programme is delivered to best effect.
 The LTE lessons are accordingly only available to schools which undertake the training and support programme.